tushartushar/taksidiotis/guide.md

 • Corfu is maybe the most beautiful Ionian Island with so many exciting places to see.
 It feels a lot like being in Italy, people are always singing and the food is delicious.
 Don’t forget to visit the Achileon, Sissi’s holiday palace.

 * Lefkada: Amazing beaches, easily accesible as you can travel there by car.
 You can combine your vacation there by visiting other Ionian islands.
 Lefkada is quite a pieceful island with fewer tourists than other greek islands.

+* Ios: If you want to party a lot and live a wonderful experience in the Greek islands then **Ios** should be your choice.
+Ios means *flower* and according to the ancient tradition, Ios was the homeland of Homer’s mother and the final resting place of the great epic poet.
+It is particularly famous for the wonderful beaches, the picturesque village of Chora and certainly the intense nightlife that attracts mostly young crowds.
+Click [here] (http://www.visitgreece.gr/en/greek_islands/cyclades/ios) for more info.

 ##Theatre